bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Store a copy of each feed in HTML
 * Preferably under the main feed URL that others are referring to
 * Insert cross-feed links
-* Optionally format as a twtxt-HTML polyglot via a preformatted block to minimize storage overhead
+* Optionally format as a twtxt-HTML polyglot via a preformatted block to minimize storage overhead as per #static_html_rendering

 ### CORS proxy